chris-molki/gpetas/README.md

 ## Bayesian inference via data augmentation and Gibbs sampling

 Posterior distribution has no simple closed form.
+We use Markov chain Monte Carlo (MCMC) methods for generating samples from the joint posterior distribution.
+More specifically we employ MH within Gibbs sampling.

 # Installation